Gamma World: System

-Throughout the game's many editions, Gamma World has almost always remained strongly compatible with the then-current edition of Dungeons & Dragons (D&D).
-Attribute generation is much the same for instance with a range of 3 to 18, randomly generated by rolling three six-sided dice.
+Throughout the game's editions, Gamma World has been compatible with the then-current edition of Dungeons & Dragons (D&D).
+Attribute generation is the same, with a range of 3 to 18, randomly generated by rolling three six-sided dice.
 The attributes themselves are the same, but with occasional name changes such as Physical Strength instead of Strength and Mental Strength instead of Wisdom.
-This allows Gamma World and D&D characters to potentially cross over genres.

 Character generation is mostly random, and features one of the game's most distinctive mechanics, the mutation tables.
 Players who choose to play mutants roll dice to randomly determine their characters' mutations.
 All versions of Gamma World eschew a realistic portrayal of genetic mutation to one degree or another, instead giving characters fantastic abilities like psychic powers, laser beams, force fields, life draining and others.
 Other mutations are extensions or extremes of naturally existing features transposed from different species, such as electrical generation, infravision, quills, extra limbs, dual brains, carapaces, gills, etc. These were offset with defects that also ranged from the fantastical—such as skin that dissolves in water, or a scent that attracts monsters—to the mundane, such as seizures, madness and phobias.

-Characters in most versions of Gamma World earn experience points during their adventures, which cause the character's Rank (in some editions, Level) to increase.
-Unlike D&D, however, the first two editions of Gamma World do not use a concept of true level or character class, and increases in Rank do not affect the character's skills or combat abilities.
-In fact, in the first three editions of the game, character rank is primarily a measure of the character's social prestige.
+Characters in most versions of Gamma World earn experience points during their adventures, which cause the character's rank (in some editions, revel) to increase.
+Unlike D&D, however, the first two editions of Gamma World do not use the concept of true level or character class, and increases in rank do not affect the character's skills or combat abilities.
+In the first three editions of the game, character rank is primarily a measure of the character's social prestige.

-The game mechanics used for resolving character actions, on the other hand, greatly varied between Gamma World editions.
-The first two editions, like the early editions of D&D, depend heavily on matrix-based mechanics, where two factors (one representing the actor or attacker, and one representing the opponent) are cross-referenced on a chart.
-For some actions, such as attacks, the number located on the matrix represents a number the acting player must roll.
+The game mechanics used for resolving character actions vary between Gamma World editions.
+In the first two editions, use matrix-based mechanics, where two factors (one representing the actor or attacker, and one representing the opponent) are cross-referenced on a chart.
+For actions, such as attacks, the number located on the matrix represents a number the acting player must roll.
 For other actions (such as determining the result of radiation exposure), the matrix result indicates a non-negotiable result.
-Gamma World's first two editions had a variety of specialized matrices for different situations (again, closely resembling D&D).